bstefanescu/qutejs/web/doc/docs/model/events.md

 });
 ```

-### Firing events from functional components.
+### Firing events from template components.

-Functional components are also exposing `emit` and `emitAsync`.
-In that case the event will be dispatched at the functional component root element.
+Template components are also exposing `emit` and `emitAsync`.
+In that case the event will be dispatched at the template component root element.

 ```jsq
 import window from '@qutejs/window';